 This brick arch is placed on top of the furnace.
 The main function of these brick arches is to prevent ash, dust, & burnt fuel particles from entering the fire tubes.

-It also serves as passages for the flue gases before entering the fire tubes.
+It also serves as a passage for the flue gases before entering the fire tubes.

-When the fuel is burnt, the deflector is used to deflect the hot gases generated towards the fire tubes.
+When the fuel is burnt, the deflector is used to deflect the hot gases generated toward the fire tubes.

 #8.
 Fire Hole

 Fuel enters the boiler through these fire holes.
 Solid fuel usually enters the coal through this fire hole and is placed above the furnace.
 This hole is provided at the rears end of the boilers.

 In smoke, burnt fuel smoke is collected after passing through fire tubes.